Prog1-2023/ComUnity/README.md

 # ComUnity

-ComUnity is a course project where the goal was to reproduce a game engine by making several teams.
+ComUnity is a project from Objectif3D where the goal was to make a GameEngine by learning OpenGL.

 ![Illustration](ComUnity.png)